listplus/listplus.github.io/taxonomies.md

 ## New Taxonomy
-In Admin Page goto Listings -> Taxonomies
-Enter the required fields then click Add new.
+From Dashboard, go to Listings > Taxonomies.

+It will take you to the Add New Taxonomy form, let's fill all necessary fields then click the “Add new Taxonomy” button to finish.

 ## Manage Taxonomies
-In Admin Page goto Listings -> Taxonomies the the right column.
-You can see all the Taxonomies here.
-Click to an item to edit or you can bulk action delete them.
+From Dashboard, go to Listing > Taxonomies, all taxonomies which you created will be in the right column.

+You can do some manipulations with these taxonomies such as edit, quick edit, delete or view terms.

 ## Edit Taxonomy
-In Admin Page goto Listings -> Taxonomies the the right column.
+- From Dashboard, go to Listings > Taxonomies
+- Hover over a taxonomy which you want to edit in the right column, then click the “Edit” button.
-Click to a category to edit, it will take you to edit screen, just update new infomation and press "Update" button.
+- It will take you to the edit screen, just update the information and save the process.

 ## Manage Taxonomy Terms

 ### View taxonomy terms
+From Dashboard, go to Listings -> Taxonomies, It will take you to  the Taxonomies page where all created taxonomies are listed in the right column.

-In Taxonomies page click to **View Terms** to the the term of the taxonomy.
+Go to the Taxonomy that you would like to view the term then click the `View terms` link.

 Example for **Amenities** taxonomy:
 ![Taxonomy terms](../images/tax-terms.gif)

 ### Adding new taxonomy term

-In the left column of taxonomy terms page, enter your new term name then hit button "Add new XXX" (XXX is taxonomy name).
+You also can create a new taxonomy term by filling all fields in the left column then remember to save the process, this new term will appear in the right column.

 For the example above is: **Add new Amenities**.

 Also you can set cusom icon or image for your new taxonomy term.